M-Nivetha7/Skill-Scan/README.md

 # Welcome to SKILLSCAN!

+SkillScan is an AI-driven resume analysis tool that helps job seekers improve their resumes through smart feedback and skill evaluation.
+Using advanced Natural Language Processing (NLP) and Machine Learning (ML), it analyzes resume content, detects missing skills, and provides actionable suggestions to enhance job readiness.

+## Features

 A modern, production-ready template for building full-stack React applications using React Router.

-## Features

 - 🚀 Server-side rendering
 - ⚡️ Hot Module Replacement (HMR)